AS12-as/Assigment_Data_Analytics/README.md

 -  Pivot Table Named as Demographics Insights Shows us the Relationships of Favourite Meal, Locations With respect to the total orders

 # Insights and Recommendations
-# Summarize findings in a new sheet or Word document:
+# Summarize findings in a new sheet document:
 # Insights:
 - Identify the most popular dishes orderd (based on the bar chart).
 -  List top-performing demographics (based on PivotTable analysis).